tdaylan/pcat/docs/index.rst

     >> The ensemble of catalogs is at $PCAT_DATA_PATH/data/outp/rtag/

 While the sampler is running, you can check ``$PCAT_DATA_PATH/imag/rtag/`` to inspect :ref:`the output plots <sectplot>`.

+Although PCAT visualizes the ensemble of catalogs in various projections to the data and model spaces, the user can also work directly on :ref:`the output chain <sectchan>`.

 API